Are email links like mailto: bad for Feedback? We all have used forms for sending feedback on websites. Why are forms better for feedback?

 Email me at – email@example.com

-- If it is password protected – do you remember the password
+If it is password protected – do you remember the password?

-- If all else fails, then note down the email address on your palm (still cant find a piece of paper!)
+If all else fails, then note down the email address on your palm (still cant find a piece of paper!)

-- Go to compose mail – type the email scribbled on your palm (I hope you didnt wash your hands!), type subject and text.
+Open your web email in your browser (still stuck with dial-up!) … Go to compose mail – type the email scribbled on your palm (I hope you didn’t wash your hands!), type subject and text.
 And Send email (I hope you copied the email address correctly, was it firstname.lastname@example.org or email@example.com !!)

-You do not have to wait for their email client like Outlook or Eudora to load and to see if you can use it.
+- You do not have to wait for their email client like Outlook or Eudora to load and to see if you can use it.